micheal-w-wells/db_migration_template/README.md

 Flow is like this:

-On your local, in the knex folder, run npx migrate:make migration_name change the functions to async and add in await knex.raw (look at the examples)
+On your local, in the knex folder, run npx migrate:make migration_name .
+Then change the functions to async and add in await knex.raw (look at the examples).

 Flow looks like this: